wonghang/jackpoly/README.md

 ### Introduction

-This is a Python implementation for efficiently computing the [Jack polynomial](https://mathworld.wolfram.com/JackPolynomial.html), based on the algorithm described in the paper:
+This is a Python implementation for efficiently computing the (J-normalized) [Jack polynomial](https://mathworld.wolfram.com/JackPolynomial.html), based on the algorithm described in the paper:

 *Koev, Plamen, and Alan Edelman.
 "The efficient evaluation of the hypergeometric function of a matrix argument."
 Mathematics of Computation 75.254 (2006): 833–846.*